Employment contract (FTE) and taxes in 2026

 More FTEs with different employers

 Example.
 She earns CZK 4,300 with employer Alfa and CZK 5,200 with employer Beta.
-Her tax declaration is signed only for employer Alfa.
+She has signed a tax declaration only with employer Alfa.

 Tip for article